It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

 Most cases will respond quite well to large doses of lorazepam (2-5 mg), administered intravenously, with care to control ventilation.

-If benzodiazepine therapy fails, or if the patient is in an emerging situation of lethal catatonia, electroconvulsive therapy is the treatment of choice.
+If benzodiazepine therapy fails or the patient is in an emerging situation of lethal catatonia, electroconvulsive therapy is the treatment of choice.
 A course of nine to twelve bilateral treatments is usually sufficient to reduce catatonic symptoms.

 After completion of electroconvulsive therapy, oral lorazepam is introduced.
 To have a persistent response, most patients require several sessions of electroconvulsive treatment.

-Once electroconvulsive therapy is complete, maintenance with lorazepam and a mood stabilizer such as valproic acid is often the most successful form of outpatient care.
+Once electroconvulsive therapy is complete, maintenance with lorazepam and a mood stabilizer such as valproic acid is often the most successful outpatient care.

 To get a proper perspective on the presentation and treatment of catatonia, it is helpful to examine real cases.

-His skin was sebaceous and reddish in color.
+His skin was sebaceous and reddish.
 The students reacted to the light and the accommodation.
 Reflexes decreased but were the same bilaterally.
-Babinski’s sign was normal.
+Babinski’s sign was ordinary.
 Attempts to move limbs were met with resistance (gegenhalten).

 An EKG is normal.
-Urinary toxicology was normal.
+Urinary toxicology was every day.
 Routine complete blood count, electrolytes, blood urea nitrogen (BUN), creatinine, and liver function tests were unremarkable.

-The patient had normal temperature and respiration.
-Blood pressure was 132/79.
+The patient had average temperature and respiration.
+Their blood pressure was 132/79.